 Fax: (36-1) 475-4764, (36-1) 475-4027

-Embassy Budapest’s ESTH Hub office was established in 2001 and is one of 12 ESTH Hubs the Department of State has established around the world.
-The Hubs are intended to complement bilateral activities of U.S. diplomatic missions by concentrating on transboundary issues of regional and global significance.
-The Budapest Hub covers 20 countries, including Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, FYR Macedonia, Georgia, Hungary, Kosovo, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
-It serves as the U.S. Government’s point of contact for regional ESTH issues in Central and Eastern Europe and the Caucasus.
-It is made up of a Regional ESTH Officer and two Locally Engaged Staff (LES) personnel – an Environmental Specialist and a Health and Science Specialist.
+The Regional Environmental, Science & Technology, and Health (ESTH) Hub for Central and Eastern Europe was established in 2001 and is one of 12 ESTH Hubs the Department of State has established around the world.
+The Hubs complement bilateral activities of U.S. diplomatic missions by focusing on transboundary issues of regional and global significance.
+The Regional Hub at the U.S. Embassy in Budapest covers the following 20 countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Macedonia, Georgia, Hungary, Kosovo, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
+It serves as the U.S. Government’s point of contact for regional ESTH issues in Central and Eastern Europe, including the Caucasus.
+The Hub has a Director and two Specialists – one on environmental and clean energy issues and the other on science & technology and health issues.

-The Budapest Hub works closely with a range of U.S. government agencies to support their efforts by raising key environmental, science, technology and health issues at a diplomatic level with ministries and non-governmental organizations within the region.
-Special attention is given to fostering transboundary water cooperation and nature conservation in the Carpathian, Danube, Sava, Tisza River Basins; strengthening environmental law enforcement; and utilizing transboundary environmental and health issues to promote security in the region.
-The Hub also deals with climate change, energy efficiency, and renewable energy policies, as well as biotechnology and other scientific issues.
+The Regional Hub works closely with a range of U.S. government agencies in Washington, DC and around the world to support their efforts by raising key environmental, science & technology, and health issues at a diplomatic level with ministries and non-governmental organizations within the region.
+Special attention is given to promoting sustainable development and a smart energy future to combat climate change; helping develop an innovation ecosystem to encourage economic growth and shared prosperity; fostering transboundary water cooperation and nature conservation in the Carpathian, Danube, Sava, and Tisza River Basins; and strengthening environmental protection through law enforcement training.